Computer vision

 OpenNEURO

-A free and open platform for sharing MRI, MEG, EEG, iEEG, ECoG, ASL, and PET data.
+OpenNEURO is a free and open platform for sharing MRI, MEG, EEG, iEEG, ECoG, ASL, and PET data.
 It currently offers 562 public datasets.

 Kaggle

-A data science community platform with tools and resources including externally contributed machine learning datasets of all kinds.
+Kaggle is a data science community platform with tools and resources including externally contributed machine learning datasets of all kinds.
 To find health-related datasets, you can use a search bar with the keyword or topic you are interested in.

 UCI Machine Learning Repository

-One of the oldest dataset aggregators on the web.
+UCI Machine Learning Repository is one of the oldest dataset aggregators on the web.
 All datasets are user-contributed, and you can download them without registration.
 They are categorized by task, attribute, data type, and area of expertise.

-💡 Pro tip: Are you ready to start annotating your data?
+Pro tip: Are you ready to start annotating your data?
 Check out this Data Annotation Guide and the list of the 13 Best Image Annotation Tools.

 Conclusion